geo-python/site/source/course-info/python-vocabulary.rst

 .. glossary::

+  Function (*sana*)
+    A reusable piece of code that performs a single action.

+    *Definition to be given in Finnish.*

   Index
      A number indicating the location of a specific value stored in Python lists or tuples.
 The first index value of list is always ``0``.